Recertification FAQs

 As long as the CEU activity date takes place after the date of your last NSCA certification earned, and during the current recertification cycle, you will get credit towards all NSCA certifications.
 If you completed activity prior to earning the additional NSCA certification, during the current recertification cycle, those CEUs would only be applied to the first certification held.

-Please note that a recertification fee will need to be paid for each certification held.
+Please note that you will need to access a recertification application for each certification held to agree to the affirmation and paya recertification fee for each certification held.
 You may email recertify@nsca.com, if you need further clarification.

 • Do I need CEUs from more than one category?

-Individuals certified before January 1, 2020 must report their CEUs from at least two different categories.
+Individuals certified before January 1, 2026 must report their CEUs from at least two different categories.
 Category Maximums do apply.
-You can find a chart of category maximums on the website and on your CEU reporting page.
+You can find a chart of category maximums on the website and on your Certification Overview page.
 Note: CEUs do not need to be earned in every category.

 • What happens if I fail a quiz?